 Flexibility

 The best mediation advocates don’t come to a mediation with a firm, rigid agenda.
 They come knowing that their side is to be pursued as vigorously as possible, but in the end, there will likely still be a difference of opinions and positions between parties.
 They can read the audience, respond to new information and changing dynamics, and adjust on the fly.
-Effective mediation advocates respond appropriately when a strategy change is required, demonstrating flexibility and control, even in the most challenging moments.
+When change is required, effective mediation advocates respond appropriately, demonstrating flexibility and control, even in the most challenging moments.

 Creativity

 The intersection of preparedness and creative thinking lies at the core of the mediation potential.
-Unlike civil litigation, where legal remedies are afforded and defined under statutes, the solutions are limited only by the creativity of the parties and their advocates in mediation.
+Unlike civil litigation, where legal remedies are afforded and defined under statutes, in mediation, the solutions are limited only by the creativity of the parties and their advocates.
 The best mediation advocates appreciate the idea that mediation is about exploring possible ways to match the client’s interests with creative solutions.

 Patience